mnorin/ba.sh/README.md

 # ...
 ```

 Compatibility layer can be used for other things as well.
 In this case application level is prefered, as it requires sourcing just once.
-The whole idea is to keep the same interface, providing functions that do the same with functionality adjusted to specific bash version.
+The whole idea is to keep the same interface, providing functions that do the same with functionality adjusted to specific bash version on lower level.
 The same, but different, but the same.

 Zero dependency constructor is considered the primary option, sed constructor is secondary.
 Make your decision during implementation.
 Zero-dependency constructor might be faster in most cases, but when it requires hundreds or thousands of objects, you may want to run some benchmarks.